What is scleritis?

 How is scleritis diagnosed?

 As with all ocular inflammation, a careful history and review of systems is done.
 Note is taken of potential systemic issues which have symptoms revealed on review of systems, i.e. joint swelling, rash, abdominal pain.
 Examination reveals inflammation of deep scleral vessels, or areas of necrosis (cell death) and scleral thinning, which can be photographed for the record.
 Eye drops may be able to more easily distinguish between inflammation of sclera and episclera when it is unclear.
 Posterior inflammation is usually not visible on exam, and the ophthalmologist can use ultrasound, looking for signs of inflammation behind the eye.
 Occasionally changes in retina or optic nerve appear from posterior inflammation.
+Serologic evaluation is typically performed to search for possible autoimmune or infectious causes.
+Lastly, scleral biopsy with microscopic evaluation of prepared tissue can give important information on specific patterns of inflammation seen and the presence or absence of certain infectious organisms.

 What are complications from scleritis?